-(b) the interests of the Company's employees
+(d) the interests of the Company's employees

-The Company has approximately 340 members of staff and they play a key part in achieving our objectives.
-The Company ensures staff are aware of strategic decisions and likewise for matters arising from staff to be escalated to the appropriate committee.
+The Company has approximately 406 members of staff and they play a key part in achieving our objectives.
+The Company ensures staff are aware of strategic decisions and that matters arising from staff are escalated to the appropriate committee.
 In addition, the Company conducts employee engagement surveys, promotes Mental Health wellbeing, and provides training across a wide range of topics, including risk and governance topics.

-- (c) the need to foster the Company's business relationships with suppliers, customers and others.
-The Company has strong and well established long-term relationships with its suppliers and customers.
-Further details of our engagement with wider stakeholders is provided in the Directors' Report. - (d) the impact of the Company's operations on the community and the environment.
-The Company is committed to having a positive impact and enhancing the lives of those in the communities in which we live and work.
-The Board will continuously monitor and make decisions in this regard with further details being provided in the Directors' Report. - (e) the desirability of the Company maintaining a reputation for high standards of business conduct.
+- (e) the need to foster the Company's business relationships with suppliers, customers and others The Company has strong and well-established long-term relationships with its wider stakeholders.
+Further details of our engagement are provided in the Directors' Report. - (f) the impact of the Company's operations on the community and the environment The Company is committed to having a positive impact and enhancing the lives of those in the communities in which we live and work.
+The Board will continuously monitor and make decisions in this regard with further details being provided in the Directors' Report. - (g) the desirability of the Company maintaining a reputation for high standards of business conduct.
 The Company expects the highest standards of conduct from its employees, business partners and suppliers with which it engages.
-Church & Dwight Co Inc. maintains global sustainability platform and Code of Conduct that ensures all subsidiaries conduct themselves by adhering to the highest standards of business conduct to promote the continued success of the Company.
+Church & Dwight Co Inc. maintains global sustainability platform and Code of Conduct that ensures all subsidiaries conduct themselves by adhering to the highest standards of business conduct to promote the continued success of the Company. - (h) the need to act fairly between members of the Company